charlotte-os/charlotte-core/README.md

 ### Contributing

 Contributions are welcome and highly appreciated.
 Please create a new branch for your work and submit a merge request on GitHub.
-Make sure to rebase all your changes on master to maintain a linear commit history, and avoid merge commits.
+Make sure to rebase all your changes on master to maintain a linear commit history avoiding merge commits.

 ### Licensing
 This project is licensed under the GNU General Public License Version 3.0 or later as published by the Free Software Foundation.
 See the LICENSE file for details.